-- Your feedback is important.
-Please complete a brief evaluation so Amerigroup can: - Learn more about your experience with the training. - Identify ways to improve our offering. - The survey will take 2-5 minutes to complete.
-Thank you in advance for your time! - Cultural competency training course evaluation
+Your feedback is important.
+Please complete a brief evaluation so Amerigroup can:

+- Identify who has completed the training be sure to include your name and NPI number in the evaluation. - Learn more about your experience with the training. - Identify ways to improve our offering.

+The survey will take two to five minutes to complete.
+Thank you in advance for your time!

+[Cultural competency training course evaluation]